situ2001/situ2001/README.md

 ### 👴 Getting bald

-- 👨‍🎓 I am an undergraduate, currently studying in GZHU.
+- 👨‍🎓 I am an undergraduate, currently studying in Guangzhou University.
-- 👨‍💻 The programming languages I am familiar with are **Java**, **JavaScript** and Python.
+- 👨‍💻 The programming languages I am familiar with are Java, JavaScript and Python.
 - 🔦 Now exploring the field related to Machine Learning.
 - 📔 Getting accustomed to taking notes.
 - ⚡ Fun fact: Situ is one of the more common surviving Chinese compound surnames.